NECO Releases 2024 Common Entrance Exam Results

 Kuni Tyessi in Abuja

-The National Examination Council (NECO) has announced the release of the results of 2024 National Common Entrance Examination (NCEE) for candidates seeking admission into Federal Government Colleges.
+National Examination Council (NECO) has announced the release of the results of 2024 National Common Entrance Examination (NCEE) for candidates of the Federal Government Colleges.

 It also announced the release of the result of the 2024 entrance examination into the Federal Government Academy, Suleja, Niger State.

-The Minister of State for Education, Dr. Tanko Sununu, announced the release of the results at a press conference in Abuja, on Tuesday.
+The Minister of State for Education, Dr. Tanko Sununu, announced the release of the results at a press conference in Abuja yesterday.

 He added that this year, an unprecedented number of 52 candidates (two candidates from Lagos State and 50 candidates from Rivers State) were involved in examination malpractice.

-Sununu maintained that the admission criteria for selection of qualified candidates into Federal Unity Colleges remain the same, and these are: 60 per cent Merit; 30 per cent Equality of State; 10 per cent Exigency.
+He maintained that the admission criteria for selection of qualified candidates into Federal Unity Colleges remain the same, and these are: 60 per cent merit; 30 per cent equality of state; 10 per cent exigency.

-He assured all parents that government will continue to do its best to improve on infrastructural development, feeding and teacher quality for effective teaching and learning in Nigeria’s colleges.
+He assured all parents that the government would continue to do its best to improve on infrastructural development, feeding and teacher quality for effective teaching and learning in the colleges.